-Another week, another opportunity to get extra fish from our CSF (community-supported fishery) Real Good Fish.
-Yep.
-More salmon bellies!
+I thought about sweets, including a variation on my Peaches and Cream Tart, Mini Peach Galettes, or Peach Cobbler.
+But I wanted to go savory and had some salmon bellies from our CSF (community-supported fishery) Real Good Fish.
 And because I didn't want to mess - too much - with a good thing, I just did a slight variation of my Olive Oil-Poached Salmon Bellies with Cantaloupe-Preserved Lemon Salsa.

 Ingredients serves 4